-6.7.1 In the event of a contract having been entered into other than in compliance with these CSOs, it may be necessary to seek approvals retrospectively.
-In such cases, the procedures relating to Gateway 1, Gateway 2 and Gateway 3 reports should be followed as soon as possible.
-In addition, a report should be submitted to the relevant departmental contract review board for information and, where a decision relates to a procurement strategy, a contract award or a contract Variation with an estimated value of over £100,000, also to the audit, governance and standards committee, setting out the circumstances and manner in which the decision was taken, for the purpose of obtaining guidance to inform future decision making.
+6.7.1 In the event of procurement activity being commenced or a contract having been entered into other than in compliance with these CSOs, it may be necessary to seek approvals retrospectively.
+In such cases, the procedures relating to Gateway 0, Gateway 1, Gateway 2 and Gateway 3 reports should be followed as soon as possible.
+In addition, a report should be submitted to the relevant DCRB for information and, where a decision relates to a procurement strategy, a contract award or a contract Variation with an estimated value of over £100,000, also to CCRB and to the audit, governance and standards committee, setting out the circumstances and manner in which the decision was taken, for the purpose of obtaining guidance to inform future decision making.